 According to California Penal Code, public safety is paramount when changing/reducing a person’s bail from the scheduled presumptive amount.
 Another consideration is whether the person requesting reduced bail or an OR is a flight risk.
 If there is a chance they are a flight risk (i.e., not showing up for the appointed Court appearance), neither reduced bail nor OR will be granted.
 In many cases, the court will also require the person to give up their passport or visa.
 Many factors weigh heavily in the Court’s mind when evaluating bail and OR requests.

-If you have been arrested for an alleged crime, it is imperative to acquire a criminal defense attorney such as Sevens Legal, APC, immediately to assist you with the complicated and confusing process of bail and motion for an OR.
+If you have been arrested for an alleged crime, it is imperative to acquire a criminal defense attorney such as Sevens Legal Criminal Lawyers, immediately to assist you with the complicated and confusing process of bail and motion for an OR.
 A quick release can save thousands of dollars in bail and being able to be released prior to and during trial.
-Contact Sevens Legal, APC, today for a free consultation.
+Contact Sevens Legal Criminal Lawyers, today for a free consultation.

 Criminal Defense Attorneys